trist4nl3/rust_pomodoro_webapp/readme.md

    cargo build --release
    ```

-2. **Run the Timer**: Execute the built binary to start the Pomodoro Timer.
+2. **Run the Timer**: To open the timer on localhost

    ```
-   ./target/release/rust-pomodoro-timer
+   trunk serve --open
    ```

 3. **Interact with the Timer**: Once the timer starts, you'll see notifications for work sessions and breaks.
 Use these intervals to focus on your tasks during work sessions and take short breaks during breaks.